-Mental health is not solely an individual responsibility but is a product of community conditions.
-The places where people live, learn, work, play and pray can have a significant impact on improving mental health.
+Mental health is not solely an individual responsibility; it's a result of community conditions.
 Some mental health conditions are exacerbated by medical or clinical barriers, such as the lack of mental health professionals in the state.
-However, many poor outcomes stem from challenging environmental factors like housing stability, neighborhood infrastructure, and conditions at home, work and school.
+Additionally, many poor outcomes stem from challenging environmental factors like housing stability, neighborhood infrastructure, and conditions at home, work, and school.